psyplot/psyplot-gui/docs/installing.rst

   an inprocess ipython console in a Qt widget
 - fasteners_: Which provides an inprocess lock to communicate to the psyplot mainwindow
+- PyQt4_ or PyQt5_: Python bindings to the Qt_ software

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^